Buying a property in Spain is usually a big step in fulfilling your dream of living in a sunny Mediterranean climate and enjoying a seaside.

 You are then given time to get your money in place prior signing the deeds before a Notary and taking possession of the property.
 The final step requires you to get your title inscribed in the property register, pay any relevant taxes and get utilities connected.

 In most cases the purchase price includes the estate agency fee (usually 5%), but do ask before signing a contract.
 It is common practice in Spain for Spanish vendors to inform the estate agent what net-amount they want from the sale.

 It is up to the agent then to charge as much on top of it as they can to increase their commission.

 Foreign vendors are most likely to choose a traditional way and negotiate a fee as a percentage of sale.
 Be aware of this when negotiating the purchase price.

 As a rule you will have to pay 10% of the purchase price as a transfer tax that goes to the Spanish Treasury.

 Don’t forget to budget in notary fees and a land/property registration fee, which varies according to the purchase price of the property.
 Also consider solicitors fee which can be 1% of the purchase price + VAT at 21%.

-If you intend to buy directly from a developer, which is not a rare case in Spain, where a big part of the construction market is specifically focused on foreign buyers, make sure you are dealing with a reputable company.
+If you intend to buy directly from a developer in Spain, which is not a rare case in the country where a big part of the construction market is specifically focused on foreign buyers, make sure you are dealing with a reputable company.

 There are certain risks involved with buying a property which is not built yet.